samply/beam/README.md

 For example, retrieving a task's results:
 - `GET /v1/tasks/<task_id>/results` will return immediately with however many results are available,
 - `GET /v1/tasks/<task_id>/results?poll_count=5` will block forever until 5 results are available,
 - `GET /v1/tasks/<task_id>/results?poll_count=5&poll_timeout=30000` will block until 5 results are available or 30 seconds have passed (whichever comes first).
-In the latter case, HTTP code 206 (Partial Content) is returned to indicate that the result is incomplete.
+In the latter case, HTTP code `206 (Partial Content)` is returned to indicate that the result is incomplete.

 ### Health Check
 To monitor the operational status of Samply.Beam, each component implements a specific health check endpoint.

 Method: `GET`
 URL: `/v1/health`
 Parameters:
 - None

-In the current version only an appropriate status code is returned.
+In the current version only an appropriate status code is returned once/if initialization has succeeded.
 However, in the future more detailed health information might be returned in the reply body.
 ```
 HTTP/1.1 200 OK
 content-length: 0